 Search engines have come a long way from their early beginnings.
 Thank goodness, because the internet has far more content than it did early on.
 The primary purpose of search engines is to give people the highest quality of information that they are searching for.
 To do this, search engines are constantly developing the best algorithms that are capable of finding that information.

 Search engines match the words people use to search for information to online content which contains those words.
-There are so many websites that use the same words so the search engines then determine which are the most credible and authoritative sources.
+There are so many websites that use the same words, so the search engines then determine which are the most credible and authoritative sources.

 Blogs that link to well-respected websites, or have high-ranking websites linking back to them, will grow in authority and credibility.
 While quantity can certainly make a difference, quality is more important.

 Search engines prefer fresh content to stale content.
-If you publish posts at least 3 times a week, it will be considered a fresh source of information.
+If you publish posts at least 3 times a week, they will be considered a fresh source of information.
 In fact, it’s widely understood that WordPress blogs tend to rank higher than blogs using other content management systems (CMS) because WordPress itself is constantly refreshing its platform.

 For both personal and business blogs, there is one rule you must follow.
 Do not try to sell something in every post.
 When you offer useful information without trying to sell something, it lends authority to your blog.
 Not only will that keep your readers coming back for more, but that authority will also help to increase your search engine ranking.
-You may even get lucky and the post will be linked to by some high-ranking website.
-This will increase your credibility even more and probably bring you a many more visitors.
+You may even get lucky, and the post will be linked to some high-ranking website.
+This will increase your credibility even more and probably bring you many more visitors.